-When I was a child, my mother routinely pointed out small details and encouraged me to be attentive to the colors, shapes, and textures nearby, whether a pot of flowers tucked into a corner or a ray of sunlight peeking out from behind ragged clouds.
-This practice of being fully aware is a critical part of my Korean heritage and integral to my art-making process.
+When I was a child, my mother routinely pointed out small details and taught me to be attentive to the colors, shapes, and textures nearby, whether a pot of flowers tucked into a corner or a ray of sunlight peeking out from behind ragged clouds.
+This practice of being fully aware is a critical part of my art-making process.

 I particularly am attracted to scenes where the man-made intersects and interacts with Nature.
 Escapes from the city offer greater stillness and clearer air, but “architectural” views always interest me.
 The sun’s effects enthrall me as its rays are absorbed and reflected by buildings, bridges, the sky, trees, and water, creating glimmers of beauty.
 I am attracted to views that might not have obvious aesthetic appeal, but where the commonplace seems to have a special patina at the moment I am there.
 When it's all working well, painting can be a form of highly active meditation.